daviemakz/risen-js/README.md

 `defineService(name, operations, options)` - Please see the [Defining A Server](#defining-a-service) section for more details.
 `startServer()` - After you have configured your server you use this method to start the server.
 It does nothing if you are in `client` mode.
 `sendRequest(commandBody, serviceName, keepSocketAlive, customRisenJSTarget, openSocket, callback)` - This method is available from the service instance(s), service core and HTTP route handlers.
 This is the only function which allows communication between the different processes.
+`destroyConnection(socket, connectionId)` - Allows you to destroy a socket connection.

 ### defineService(...args)